xXleowXx/gitlab-charts/doc/installation/chart-provenance.md

 the keypair must be downloaded and possibly exported before it can be used to verify the charts.
 The
-[GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/x56.html) has detailed instructions on how manage GPG keys.
+[GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual/x56.html) has detailed instructions on how to manage GPG keys.

 ## Download and export the GitLab Helm chart signing key